 I hope you enjoy this vanilla matcha latte recipe as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!

-- 2 cups plain oat milk - or choose your favorite one
+- 2 cups plain oat milk - or choose your favorite kind of milk

 - 1 vanilla bean, scraped - OR 1 tablespoon of vanilla extract (not teaspoon)

-- 1 ½ tsp green tea matcha powder - ceremonial grade
+- 2- 2½ tsp green tea matcha powder - ceremonial grade if possible, culinary grade works too

 - 1 tbsp maple syrup - or to taste, any sweetener works

-- In a small sauce pan, combine the milk with the vanilla bean seeds.
-Also add the emptied vanilla bean.
+- In a small sauce pan, combine the milk with the vanilla bean seeds (or vanilla extract).
+Also, add the emptied vanilla bean (if using).
 Warm up on low-medium heat until it becomes steamy and thicker (don't let it boil).
 Remove from the heat and discard the emptied vanilla bean.

 - I used this ceremonial matcha tea powder from Matcha Organics online.